 |

-If you use your remote computer as a file server whether it's for storage or data security reasons, or simply find yourself having to upload and download files between computers frequently during a NoMachine session, a better solution might be to connect the disk, or drive.
+If you use your remote computer as a file server, whether it's for storage or data security reasons, or simply find yourself having to upload and download files between computers frequently during a NoMachine session, why not connect the disk or drive?
 By forwarding a disk using NoMachine’s ‘Connect a disk’ feature, the contents of the remote or local operating system's disk are shared to or from the other computer.
+The remote and local systems can be Mac, Windows or Linux, it doesn’t matter.
+You can redirect local disk drives, including the hard disk drives, CD-ROM disk drives, and mapped network disk drives to the remote side, and vice-versa, meaning that when you connect, the connected disk will show up in the remote or local file explorer/manager, depending on which direction you forwarded it.
+Just follow the simple steps below.

 Fig. 1 - Click on 'Connect a disk' in Devices